Douvrin engine: 2.1 Diesel

 The 2068 cc Diesel version was derived from the 1995 cc petrol version by a bore reduction from 88 to 86 mm and a stroke extension from 82 to 89 mm.
 Cast-iron cylinder liners were used to withstand the higher compression ratio of Diesel combustion.
-The cylinder head was of course specific and was a Ricardo-type pre-chamber design fed by a mechanically controlled fuel pump.
+The cylinder head was a Ricardo-type pre-chamber design fed by a mechanically controlled fuel pump.
 This engine was only used by Renault in three versions: